rogthefrog/JPlotFormants/README.md

 Please submit improvements, bug fixes, patches, etc. via pull requests via GitHub.

-This source code was lost and reconstructed by decompiling binary class files.
+The original source code was lost, and what you see here was reconstructed by decompiling binary class files.
 This explains the lack of comments and bad variable names.

 Credits
 =======